Lecture 1 - Introduction to Bayesian anaysis

 My primary research focuses on developing methodology for statistical inference with complex longitudinal data in comparative effectiveness research.
 My areas of methodological interest include causal inference, Bayesian statistics, longitudinal data analysis, and mixture and joint modelling.

-You can share your program, research interests, learning goals, and hobby.
+You can share your program, learning goals, and hobby.

 Detailed course syllabus is posted on Quercus.